EnricoMann/EnricoMann/README.md

 I’m passionate about designing systems that are elegant under pressure — maintainable, fast, and explainable.
 My work blends backend engineering, automation workflows, and AI models into real products that solve problems with measurable impact.

-When I’m not coding, I’m usually analyzing data, experimenting with LLM integrations, or optimizing development workflows with Docker and Redis.
+When I’m not coding, I’m usually analyzing data, experimenting with LLM integrations, or optimizing development workflows.

 ---